-- What is brain injury? - •What do I look for in cases of mild brain injury? - •What are the long-term symptoms of brain injury? - How do I best work my way through the medical system? - •Where can I turn to for help?
+- How do I best work my way through the emergency room/doctor's office? - What is brain injury? - •What do I look for in cases of mild brain injury? - •What are the long-term symptoms of brain injury? - •Where can I turn for help?

-This booklet is a starting point in answering your questions.
+This pamphlet is a starting point in answering your questions.
 There are resources listed at the end which can provide you with more detailed information.